Infectious Disease · Mycobacterial Infections

 Clinical Manifestations

-Chronic cough, night sweats, and hemoptysis; Ghon complex on imaging.
+Chronic night sweats, hemoptysis, and apical cavitary lesions on imaging.

 Diagnosis

-Sputum acid-fast bacilli (AFB) smear/culture is gold standard; IGRA or TST for latent screening.
+Sputum acid-fast bacilli (AFB) smear/culture is the gold standard; IGRA or TST for latent screening.

 Treatment